 If you are facing this situation, the IRS recommends that you, “send the IRS an explanation and the Service will determine if the explanation meets reasonable-cause criteria.”
 Explain your reasonable cause to the IRS.
 If you just started your LLC and this is the first year you needed to submit a 1065, or if you’ve been filing for a while and have always been on time in the past, it is likely that the IRS will grant an abatement of the penalty.
 Respond to the CP notice with a letter of explanation and a request for the penalty to be forgiven.

 Best of luck to you – we all need some extra help, consideration, and breaks.

 *Note – The reasoning behind why 1065s are due a month earlier (due March 15) than personal or corporate returns (due April 15) is because partnerships and LLCs that file on the 1065 are pass-through entities that don’t actually pay the tax with that 1065 return but rather send the losses/gains/tax owed through to the owners, who then include that on their personal 1040 return.
 So the thinking is that the 1065 needs to be done a month early so that the necessary information can be sent (via a form called a K-1) to the owners or members in time to include on their personal returns.

-Kathryn Hauer, a Certified Financial Planner ™, adjunct professor, and financial literacy educator has written numerous articles and several books including the “11-Step, DIY, Comprehensive Financial Plan Workbook” and “Financial Advice for Blue Collar America.”
+Kathryn Hauer, a Certified Financial Planner ™, adjunct professor, and financial literacy educator has written numerous articles and several books.
 She works to help clients and readers understand and act on complex financial information to keep them and their money safe.
-She functions as a strong advocate and guiding light for her clients as they move through a murky and unfamiliar financial and career worlds.
+She functions as a strong advocate and guiding light for her clients as they move through murky and unfamiliar financial and career worlds.
 Read more on her website